 Trains run 24⁄7 to Hyllie.
 During the day time they are every 20 mins or less.
 During the night there is a train every hour.

 If you need to buy a train ticket, you need to find one of the the red and grey machines with the sign ‘Tickets to Sweden’.
 These are located in the train station, next to the escalators.
-There are also a couple in the baggage reclaim hall, if you have a long wait.
-Tickets to Hyllie cost the same amount on the day as they do to buy in advance.
+Tickets to Hyllie cost the same amount on the day as they do to buy in advance however discount is available through the Skånetrafiken app.
 These machines are card only.

 Head down the ramp or elevator to track 1.
 All Öresundståg trains stop at Hyllie, the first stop in Sweden.
-You will need to present your national ID card or passport at Hyllie upon arrival.
+Do not board a train to Stockholm.
+You may need to present your national ID card or passport at Hyllie upon arrival.

 Malmo airport – We discourage travel via Malmo Airport.
 If you must fly to MMX, take the Flygbussarna to Malmo C and then a train onward to Hyllie.
 This will take about 90 minutes in total.